You can make a difference

 - Office Admin

-Dedicated clerical workers support selected departments with typing, phoning, photocopying, data entry, mailing, library maintenance, and/or other office services.
+An opportunity to support various departments with administrative tasks such as phone calls, photocopying, data entry, mailing, library maintenance, and/or other office services.

 - Special Events

-Energetic and enthusiastic team players assist with our annual awareness-raising and fundraising events such as Celebrate-a-Life, Hike for Hospice, Cycle of Life Tour, and Teeny Tiny Garden Tour.
+Our annual awareness-raising and fundraising events such as Celebrate-a-Life, Hike for Hospice, Cycle of Life Tour, and Teeny Tiny Garden Tour are driven by energetic and enthusiastic volunteers.
+It’s a team effort!

-Skilled gardeners maintain our special rooftop garden on the 4th floor of Richmond Pavilion.
+Skilled gardeners maintain our beautiful rooftop garden on the 4th floor of Richmond Pavilion, provide a tranquil oasis for patients, families and friends.

 - Music on the Unit